 - Coloured overlays

 - Word banks and visual vocabulary

 - Writing frames

 - Sensory breaks

-- · Pre teaching
+- Pre-teaching

-- Pre planning of writing mind maps and colour coding.

-- In class interventions such as for fine motor skills and vocabulary
+- Pre-planning of writing mind maps and colour coding. - In class interventions such as for fine motor skills and vocabulary

 As these adaptations are monitored if it is felt further barriers have not been removed then school will seek external agency advice and look to add these children to the Special Educational Needs register.
-The Code of Practice suggests that pupils are only identified as SEND if they do not make adequate progress once they have had all the intervention or adjustments and good quality personalised teaching.
-The monitoring of the impact of these adaptations will be reported to parents via a termly phone call to discuss if they have aided progress.
+The Code of Practice suggests that pupils are only identified as SEND if they do not make adequate progress once they have had intervention, adjustments and good quality personalised teaching.
+The impact of these adaptations will be monitored termly.

-If there is still very little progress being made and adaptations and in class interventions are not achieving the desired outcomes then children will move on to the SEN register.
+If there is still very little progress being made and adaptations and in class interventions are not achieving the desired outcomes, then children will move on to the SEND register.
 At this point school will seek the expertise of an outside agency and specialist support to help us remove the barrier to learning which again will be monitored over a term.
-If needs are found to be more complex, or there are multiple learning difficulties that are providing a barrier, then children will seek to involve multiple agencies.
-The appropriate information will be passed on by the SENDCO who will liase with the agency on a regular basis.
-At this point children will have a personal learning plan (PLP) and an individual provision map.
+If needs are found to be more complex, or there are multiple learning difficulties that are providing a barrier, then school will seek to involve multiple agencies.
+The appropriate information will be passed on by the SENDCO who will liaise with the agency on a regular basis.
+At this point children will have a personal learning plan (PLP).

-School work with a number of outside agencies and he SENDCO is familiar with referral processes.
+School work with a number of outside agencies and the SENDCO is familiar with referral processes.
 Agencies may ask to meet a child in clinic, in school or sometimes virtually.
 These agencies include but are not limited to;

 - Educational Psychologist

 - Speech and Language Therapy

 - Occupational Therapy

-- · Early Years Support Service
+- Early Years Support Service

 - Open Minds (CAMHS)

-Specialist Inclusion Services - Hearing impairment, visual impairment, ASD service
+- Specialist Inclusion Services Hearing impairment, visual impairment, ASD service